simwith/simwith/README.md

 - 👋 Hi, I’m Simon Leoni
-- 👀 I’m interested in Backend Development with Go, Python and Node.js
+- 👀 I’m interested in Backend/FullStack Development with Go, Python and JS/TS
-- 🌱 I’m currently learning Microservices
 - 📫 How to reach me: Email: simon.leoni.with@gmail.com